DoorDash Food Delivery Service

 - Make sure there is money on the red card when you send orders to the dashers

-- when orders are placed and it takes an hour to reach a dasher, remove the feedback for on time delivery, when its not the dashers fault
+- when orders are placed and it takes an hour to reach a dasher, remove the feedback for on-time delivery when it is not the dashers fault

 After reading this article, I hope you consider the pros and cons of this company before you start working for DoorDash.